Enable Recite

 • Medication reviews or medication management

-• Severe or complex mental health difficulties (for example psychosis, bipolar disorder, or significant emotional or personality difficulties).
+• Severe or complex mental health difficulties (for example: psychosis; bipolar disorder; or significant emotional or personality difficulties).

 • Eating disorders

-• Anger management or primary difficulties with emotional regulation
+• Anger management or emotional regulation

 Employment 2